 Water, plumbing and bathroom fittings

 Repair category 1

 Notes From the limits of our inspection there was no evidence of water leakage or spillage.
-The water supply is assumed to be wholesome and reliable and is assumed to comply with current regulations.
-We have been advised that the system is to be tested prior to sale.

 Heating and hot water

 Repair category 2

 Notes It is assumed that the central heating system is in full working order and is assumed to be regularly serviced and maintained.
-The location of the oil tank would not appear to comply with current regulations.
+The boiler is original and in excess of thirty five years old.

 Drainage

 Repair category 1

 Notes From the limits of our inspection no significant defects were noted.
 It should be noted that inspection covers have not been raised and the drainage system has not been tested.
-The system is assumed to comply with current regulations.